I'm About Ready to Go Camping Again!

 During all the years we lived in Florida, we were able to go camping pretty much any time we wanted.
 Since we moved to Tennessee, like many people, going camping is out of the question for us a good part of the year.
-While the first thing I need to do soon is to de-winterize our trailer, I also have a list of things I do to get our trailer ready each year.
+While the first thing I need to do soon is to de-winterize our trailer, I also have a list of other things I do to get our trailer ready to go camping each year.
 (As well as a "to-do list" compiled during our travels last year.)
-Of everything on my lists, here are the really important tasks to prevent a major (and possibly dangerous) disruption to your travels.
+Of everything on my lists, here are the really important tasks to prevent a major (and possibly dangerous) disruption to our travels.

 Look your tires over carefully.
 Be sure to check the tread depth and look for signs of dry rotting.
 Every bit as important though is to check the age of the tires.
 Often tires simply deteriorate with age on the inside and show no problems during a visual inspection.
 The life expectancy of a trailer tire varies from manufacturer to manufacturer, but most are between 3 to 8 years.

 It's always a tough decision to part with your money to replace tires that visually look good.
 For me, however, I'm a believer that it's better to be safe than sorry.
-I got four years out of our last set but decided it was time to replace them this year.
-I was starting to think about tires a little too much, so I may be back in the market for new ones soon.
+I got four years out of our last set and it's now four years since I replaced them.
+I'm starting to think about tires a little too much, so I may be back in the market for new ones soon.

 How to read the data on a tire sidewall